davidclaveau/lighthouse-web-notes/Week_1/Day_1/Command_Line_Argument_Notes.md

 # Command Line Arguments

-* Command line arguments are strings of text used to pass additional info to a program whne an application is run through the command line interace (CLI) of an OS.
+* Command line arguments are strings of text used to pass additional info to a program when an application is run through the command line interface (CLI) of an OS.
 * Example cases of CLIs:

 ```